junnlikestea/vita/README.md

 	* Needs `SPYSE_TOKEN` set.
 * Security Trails:
 	* Needs `SECURITY_TRAILS_KEY` set.
+* C99:
+	* Needs `C99_KEY` set.

-If you hit rate limits or authentication fails, you will get a message in `stderror`, this will not be printed in the final output.
+If you hit rate limits or authentication fails, the source will just be ignored from the list of potential sources.

 ### To-do
 * Add more paid sources.
 * Clean up some data stuctures and methods.
 * Optimise performance further.

 ### Disclaimer
 Developers have/has no responsibility or authority over any kind of:
 * Legal or Law infringement by third parties and users.